SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_Dialog_Platform_VSAT.md

 # Newtec Dialog Platform VSAT

-The **Newtec Dialog Platform VSAT** driver collects and organizes data from a Newtec Dialog platform that stores its metrics in a Time Series Database (TSDB, i.e. Influx DB).
+The **Newtec Dialog Platform VSAT** connector collects and organizes data from a Newtec Dialog platform that stores its metrics in a Time Series Database (TSDB, i.e. Influx DB).
 This connector was designed to work with the DataMiner EPM Solution.

 ## About